pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_To_Be_Done.md

 ## For version 1.10

+UX Updates:
+- Create a user preferences that gets saved and restored
+- MSIX installer and put into store
+- Shorter list of "common" netshg commands.

 Bugs fixed:
 - the menus get the right checkmarks now when clicked + Reset menu only has things that make sense.
-- Reduced the

 In progress right now:

 Still to be done
-- Create a user preferences that gets saved and restored
 - Add favorite commands and auto-run commands?
-- "Fix" in case the user picked "output" and now wants everything to be "table" or vice-versa.
 - Clear the history?
 Which deletes all but the most recent item?

 UX improvements that would be awesome
 - Support more teams' commands.
-- Shorter list of "common" netshg commands.

 Other improvements
-- MSIX installer and put into store

 Bugs
-- UX text focus?
-I shifted away from the app and then back on, and now keys don't work?
-- There's a flicker when the user prefers output, but the output prefers table.
-It shows up as table briefly, then switches to output.

 ## MAKING A RELEASE:
 Bump the version, build as release, update Github.